mikeizbicki/ucr-cs100/assignments/linux/README.md

 **IMPORTANT:** If you already have Linux installed on one of your machines, you do NOT have to reinstall it for this assignment.
 You will get full credit.

 **IMPORTANT:** If you do not have a personal computer to install Linux on, see me and I'll work out an alternate assignment.

-### extra credit

-There is a Linux program called `wine` that lets you run windows programs from Linux.
-If you install wine and can use it to run any 3D windows game---I don't care which, you pick---then you will get 5 points of extra credit.